-Soon nonalcoholic steatohepatitis (NASH), a disease that begins with the accumulation of fat in the liver, will become the leading indicator for transplant.
+Soon nonalcoholic steatohepatitis (NASH), now called metabolic dysfunction associated steatohepatitis or MASH, a disease that begins with the accumulation of fat in the liver, will become the leading indicator for transplant.
 We need greater public awareness of this disease.

 Sometimes, it can feel like the average man or woman on the street can’t make a difference.
 But thanks to patients across the United States, there are several policy advances that we have recently won:

 The more I learn about advocacy and the many legislative issues impacting our lives, the more I want to help.
 Surprisingly, it doesn’t take much to get to know your legislators and have them begin to see you as an expert on the needs of patients.